What to Expect During an Endoscopy Procedure

 Endoscopy technicians make a respectable wage and work in a growing industry.
 The average annual salary for an endoscopy technician in NJ was $45,834 in June 2022, in line with the national average.
 Further, the job outlook for endoscopy technicians is higher than the national average.
 Considering the short training requirements involved in becoming an endoscopy technician, you can likely see the value of entering this industry.

-Becoming an endoscopy technician involves participation in a certificate program lasting approximately 10 months.
-Thus, you can conceivably take the required courses, complete an internship and land your first job as an endoscopy tech within one year.
+Becoming an endoscopy technician involves participation in a formal training program.
+The program at AIMS takes approximately 11 months to complete.
+Thus, you can conceivably take the required courses, complete your clinical hours, and land your first job as an endoscopy tech within one year.
 Although certification for this position isn't always necessary, it significantly improves your chances of getting hired in an endoscopy tech position.
 The Certified Endoscope Reprocessor (CER) is the most recognized endoscopy tech certification, which the Healthcare Sterile Processing Association (HSPA) offers.

 Consider Starting a Career as an Endoscopy Technician With AIMS Education